 These three circumstances - family, state and gender - marked the limits of ones social interaction.
 It was so complete that the same word in Hebrew means both stranger and enemy.
 It was so difficult to encounter someone outside of clan or guild, someone unknown, that the logical thing was to assume that strangers were enemies.

 Into this world Jesus introduces a new concept - friendship.
 The principal characteristic of friendships is that they are not determined at birth.
 Friendships are freely chosen and entered into.
 Friendship continues because friends decide to remain friends.
 Friendship is a principal characteristic of the early Christian community.
 And friendships characterize the nature of Paradise.

 The passage from John’s Gospel marks a significant shift in the relationship between Jesus and his followers.
-They are no longer students and teacher now they are friends.
-Their position shifts from face to face, leader and follower, to peers and equals, sharing mutual commitments and concerns side by side.
+You will notice in the language a shift.
+Jesus says they are no longer students and teacher now they are friends.
+This suggests a big shift in understanding about the nature of relationships.
+Their position shifts from leader and follower, to peers and equals, sharing mutual commitments and concerns side by side.

 Women are equal partners in paradise.
-No where is this more obvious than with Mary Magdalene, whose feast day is celebrated this coming Tuesday.
+No where is this more obvious than with Mary Magdalene.
 The bible says that Jesus freed her from demons.
 She was the first witness to the resurrection, a teacher and leader of the early church and a friend of Jesus.
 When Jesus called her friend, when he called the disciples friends, they experienced a bit of paradise.